Install NetQ Using the Admin UI

 View the system health.

 When the installation and activation is complete, the NetQ System Health dashboard is visible for tracking the status of key components in the system.
-Standalone server deployments display two cards, one for the server, and one for Kubernetes pods.
+Single server deployments display two cards, one for the server, and one for Kubernetes pods.
 Server cluster deployments display additional cards, including one each for the Cassandra database, Kafka, and Zookeeper services.